-One of the queen producers I work with, Joy Pendall, recently told me of some pest problems she’d been having in a few of her yards.
+One of the queen producers I work with, Joy Pendall, recently told me of some pest and flea problems she’d been having in a few of her yards.
 When she first told me about the damage these critters were causing I couldn’t believe it – these mammals are not usually much of a pest for beekeepers to contend with, aside from occasionally chewing on the edges of bee boxes to wear down their constantly growing teeth.
 But Joy and her crew’s stories and photos showed what an impressive amount of destruction that these little varmints managed to accomplish.
 The pictures (shared in this blog) show the huge holes they had made in the styrofoam boxes that formerly housed mating nucs.
 Ultimately, they became such a nuisance that she shut down mating in the affected yards early because of them, producing just over half the number of queens she normally would there.

 By now you’re probably wondering: Who were those nuisance mammals?

 At first they were chewing through the rear of the styrofoam nucs to access the sugar syrup compartments.
 Eventually, the squirrels started getting into the actual frames, chewing and eating the brood for protein, just as a bear would.
 You would think a bear would go for the honey, but they are actually after the protein-rich brood, especially in early spring and fall, when food is scarce (though once they get a taste for brood they can become persistent pests).
 You wouldn’t think it, but, like the bears, squirrels also really like protein – they will even eat baby birds from the nest, the chirping chicks drawing them in for an easy snack.